Quimb circuit-based backend (qiskit_addon_mpf.backends.quimb_circuit

 ).

-To show how such a parametrized Trotter circuit template is constructed, we reuse the same
+To show how such a parameterized Trotter circuit template is constructed, we reuse the same

 Hamiltonian and second-order Suzuki-Trotter formula as in quimb_layers